JHM69/Todo-C-Linked-List/readme.md

 To create, use, manipulate and solve problems using linked lists.
-To do this, the todo list is implemented as a linked list of tasks, and another separate linked list is used to keep track of your “completed tasks”.
+To do this, the todo list is implemented as a linked list of tasks, and another separate linked list is used to keep track of our “completed tasks”.

 ## Compile and Run
 ```gcc cs_todo.c -o cs_todo```